savinoda/Ph0wn202x-Writeups/Ph0wn-is-whatching-you/Ph0wn-is-watching-you.md

 Although a bit **(deliberately)** obfuscated, the entity behing the request is quite clear: 1korn ~ gunicorn

 However, the WAF that blocks our requests when we speficy the `left` option is still unknown.
-If we try to interact with it by providing crafted input (e.g., changing the HTTP version in the HTTP request with something that does not exist) we discover that the system is using MitmProxy 6.0.0
+If we try to interact with it by providing crafted input (e.g., changing the HTTP version in the HTTP request with something that does not exist) we discover that the system is using MitmProxy 6.0.0 (thanks `tv0g` for providing it)

 <img src="4.png" width="600">